-Some people can cycle from depressed to manic in a matter of hours but for most, the cycle is a few weeks apart.
-Every patient is different and the cycles and signs/symptoms manifest in different ways.
+Some people can cycle from depressed to manic in a matter of hours but for most part, the cycle is a few weeks apart.
+Every person is different and the cycles and signs/symptoms are different from person to person.

 What Causes Bipolar Disorder?